BrianSila/Travel-destination-finder/README.md

 # Acknowledgement

-Special thanks to *Brian Sila* for his cretivity and skills portraid in development of this project.
+Special thanks to *Brian Sila* for his creativity and skills portrayed in development of this project.